brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 14. Debug mode is exited on the target board.
 15. The target board is reset again, thus beginning the normal boot process and the execution of the newly flashed program.

-# Calling A Function on the RP2040 Via SWD

 # Important References